SEC Obtains Final Judgment Against IIG Co-Founder for Engaging in Fraud

-On September 22, 2022, the U.S. District Court for the Southern District of New York entered a final consent judgment against David Hu, the co-founder and chief investment officer of International Investment Group (IIG), a formerly registered investment adviser, enjoining Hu from violating the antifraud provisions of the federal securities laws.
+On March 23, 2023, the U.S. District Court for the Southern District of New York entered a final consent judgment against Martin Silver, the co-founder of International Investment Group (IIG), a formerly registered investment adviser, enjoining him from violating the antifraud provisions of the federal securities laws.

-The final judgment orders disgorgement of $4,798,232, representing Hu's ill-gotten gains, and prejudgment interest of $461,477, and that disgorgement shall be deemed satisfied by the restitution order entered against Hu in the parallel criminal proceeding, United States v.
+The final judgment orders disgorgement of $2,306,856, representing Silver's ill-gotten gains, and prejudgment interest of $243,403.98, and that disgorgement shall be deemed satisfied by the restitution order entered against him in the parallel criminal proceeding, United States v.
 Hu, et al., 20 Cr.
 360 (S.D.N.Y.)
 (AKH).
-In that proceeding, Hu pleaded guilty and has been sentenced and ordered to pay restitution and forfeit assets.
+In that proceeding, Silver pleaded guilty and has been sentenced and ordered to pay restitution and forfeit assets.

 The SEC previously charged IIG with fraud on November 21, 2019, and revoked IIG's registration as an investment adviser on November 26, 2019.
 On March 30, 2020, the SEC obtained a final judgment on consent enjoining IIG from violating the antifraud provisions of the federal securities laws and requiring IIG to pay more than $35 million in disgorgement and prejudgment interest.

-The SEC's investigation was conducted by Philip A. Fortino, Lindsay Moilanen, and Diego Brucculeri of the New York Regional Office, with assistance from Eli Bass of the Division of Examinations.
-The litigation was handled by Mr. Fortino and Ms. Moilanen.
+The SEC's investigation was conducted by Lindsay Moilanen and Diego Brucculeri of the New York Regional Office, with assistance from Eli Bass of the Division of Examinations.
+The litigation was handled by Ms. Moilanen.
 The matter was supervised by Sheldon L. Pollock and Osman Nawaz.
 The SEC appreciates the assistance of the U.S. Attorney's Office for the Southern District of New York and the Federal Bureau of Investigation.